Hadoop-bigdata/Hadoop/README.md

 9. Edit Map and Reduce Function

-10. Runing the Mapreduce in Hadoop
+10. Running the Mapreduce in Hadoop based on vader sentiment

+11. Running the Mapreduce in Hadoop based on Bag of word
 ```

 ### Appendix: Operation Command in Docker